Home | Bush Dance Home

 CHOGM Pentrille by Norm Ellis Music: 5x64 bar jig or reel Medium Formation: 5 couples in a pentagon (really just a circle), numbered anticlockwise 14253 (yes, you read that correctly) A1 (8) Forward and back (8) Circle left A2 (8) Forward and back (8) Circle right B1 (16) Split the circle: everyone still holding hands, couple 1 go between lady 2 and man 5, then separate and go around the outside to their original place, dragging everyone else with them B2 (16) Split the circle the other way, lady 2 and man 5 going through couple 1 C (8) 1 swap with 2, 2s making an arch (8) 1 swap with 3, 3s making an arch (8) 1 swap with 4, 4s making an arch (8) 1 swap with 5, 5s making an arch D1 (16) Swing partner D2 (16) Promenade The numbering looks a bit unusual, but it makes sense when you get to the part where the 1s cross with each other couple in turn.
 The renumbering after each time through is not really a problem: couple 1 are obvious and they drive the dance.
 Note that it doesn't really matter if they split the circle in the wrong place, everyone still ends up where they are supposed to be.

 The Mediocre Seven by Peter Foster Music: 7x32 jig or reel Hard Formation: Seven couples arranged in an elongated square containing one couple at the top, one at the bottom, two couples on each side and one couple in the middle A1 (8) Top and middle couples, half ladies chain.
 Middle couple do an extra half turn, then...
 (8) Middle and bottom couples, half ladies chain A2 Centre couple swing WHILE (8) Others promenade 2 places around the rectangle… (8) …then forward and back.
 Finish in the nice neat rectangle formation B1 (8) Left hand star 3/4: women in the bottom square, men in the top square (8) With the one you meet, right hand turn 1+1/2 to put the other person in B2 (8) Left hand star 3/4, men in the bottom square, women in the top square (8) Swing partner You keep your partner but progress to a different position in the set.
 Do 7 times to get everyone home.
 In the second half, the stars are a bit tricky - just go 3/4 around, then turn whoever is standing there.
 Note that if the first star takes you into the middle then you will also be involved in the second star.
+In A2, the couple in the middle swing.
+This swing should use an equal hold (not a ballroom hold).
+Finish the swing with the man above, woman below, and let go of left hands.
+Then these people will be well placed to go into the subsequent stars.
 Don Richmond, of the Australian Colonial & Folk Dancers, has a fun addition for an extra challenge: in A1 have the sides do a ladies chain across and back while the others are doing the ladies chains up and down.
 So first the top square does a 4 ladies chain (as the bottom square just chains across), then the bottom square does a 4 ladies chain (as the top square chains across).
 Shouldn't be confusing at all...
 Based on The Magnificent Seven by Bob Archer.

 Saturday the Thirteenth 13 Feb 2016 12 person square (a square with a line of 3 on each side) by Peter Foster Music: 32 bar jig or reel Medium A1 (8) Head lines go forward and back (8) Side lines go forward and back A2 (16) Threesomes do a reel of 3 B1 (7) Middles right hand star 3/4 to face a new couple on the outside (3) Middles change left hand with one of these new people (6) These new people star right halfway to meet a new couple (see note) B2 (16) Threesomes basket Certainly a bit different For the reel of 3, I suggest starting with the middle person passing their right hand person by the right shoulder, although it doesn't really matter much who you start with.
 As the middles make the right hand star, the people left behind should move sideways toward each other to close the gap between them, so that they are a clearly defined couple.
 This makes it easier for the people in the middle to find them.
 In B1, after the initial star right 3/4, the middles stay in the centre, facing a new couple.
 The middles then select one of these people and do a left hand half turn to swap places, so they finish on the outside, the new person finishes in the middle.
 Then these new people star right halfway (across the set).
 This results in one person progressing right and another progressing across, so you will quickly get to meet everyone else in the set.